czarakas/local_climate_change_tool/README.md

 - Incorporate an option to visualize a running mean, 5 year mean, or the like.
 - Use all models that are a part of CMIP6.
 This package allows you to incorporate more models as they are uploaded/added to CMIP6.
+- Make a feature to toggle between absolute temperature and temperature differences from pre-industrial era.

 ## Acknowledgements
 Cities and country lists corresponding to latitude and longitude are